Choose options

 German kidney dagger with leather sheath, 16th century

 The kidney dagger ( kidney dagger ) or testicle dagger (English bollock dagger / ballock dagger ) owes its rather strange name to the two distinctive balls – or egg-shaped thickenings or protuberances – that form the hand guard and give the handle a distinctly phallic appearance.
-This particular type of medieval dagger spread throughout Europe and appeared in countless variations throughout its unusually long life, which spanned from the late Middle Ages (14th century) to the Renaissance.
-In the British Isles it existed in modified forms ( dudgeon dagger in England and dirk in Scotland) even into the 17th and 18th century onwards.
+This particular type of medieval dagger spread throughout Europe and appeared in countless variations throughout its unusually long life, which stretched from the late Middle Ages (14th century) to the Renaissance.
+In the British Isles it existed in modified forms ( dudgeon dagger in England and dirk in Scotland) even into the 17th and 18th centuries. century onwards.

 This Renaissance dagger is designed as a collector's item or decorative object and is also ideal as an accessory, for example to complete your costume.